 MEDITERRANEAN CRUISE 2009: Mike & Sandy spent three summer weeks in the Mediterranean on the Noordam, one of Holland America's newer ships.
 The ship carries 2000 passengers, so is big-ish, but not enormous.
 Ports of call were in Italy, France, Spain, Tunisia, Greece, and Turkey.
 Highlights included the old Roman towns of Ephesus and Pompei, the site of the first Olympic Games in Greece, the Phoenecian town of Carthage (Hanibal and his elephants came from there), and Dubrovnik, a medieval walled city in modern day Croatia.
 There were lots of shopping opportunities and lots of great food!

 A few of our cruise pictures are here!

 SOUTH-EAST ASIA 2009: Mike & Sandy, along with friends Gary and Joan, spent 18 days touring Vietnam, Cambodia, and Thailand.
 (This trip ticked 8 places from the book "1000 Places To See Before You Die.")
-Although the Vietnam government is officialy communist, capitalism is booming -- the country's mascot should be the motor bike, which has replaced the lowly bicycle, not only for people, but to transport cargo of all sorts.
+Although the Vietnam government is officialy communist, capitalism is booming -- the country's mascot should be the motor bike, which has replaced the lowly bicycle.

 In Hanoi, we saw the Ho Chi Minh memorial, and a popular water puppet show.
 Halong Bay (UNESCO World Heritage Site) is filled with limestone islands and spires -- and junks, like this one where we spent the night.
 In Hue, we stayed in the French Governor's former mansion, and visited a monastery.
 Our visit to the sea-side village of Hoi An (don't miss this if you visit Vietnam) coincided with their annual Lantern Festival, and along the way, we passed China Beach, a favorite R&R spot for GI's.

 Hanoi is much like Washington, D.C. and Saigon is New York and LA in one.